ky0shir089/Granite-Vision-Replicate/README.md

-# my-replicate-app
+# Granite Vision OCR KTP

-This is a scaffoled Node.js project structure for running AI models with [Replicate's API](https://replicate.com/docs/get-started/nodejs).
+This is a scaffoled Node.js project structure for running AI models with [Replicate's API](https://replicate.com/docs/get-started/nodejs) with Granite Vision.

 ## Usage